Please ensure Javascript is enabled for purposes of website accessibility

 To recap on the segregation principle as regards the liabilities of an SPC in respect of, or attributable to, a particular Portfolio, it similarly has two elements:

-• The positive element is that the person in respect of each such liability of that Portfolio may have recourse to (but only to):
+• the positive element is that the person in respect of each such liability of that Portfolio may have recourse to (but only to):

-• firstly, that Portfolio's assets
+• that Portfolio's assets

-• secondly, unless the SPC's articles specifically prohibit, the SPC's general assets to the extent that Portfolio's assets are insufficient to meet the liability (and to extent that the SPC's general assets exceed any minimum capital amount lawfully required by a regulatory body in the Cayman Islands)
+• unless the SPC's articles specifically prohibit, the SPC's general assets to the extent that Portfolio's assets are insufficient to meet the liability (and to extent that the SPC's general assets exceed any minimum capital amount lawfully required by a regulatory body in the Cayman Islands)

-• The negative element is that the person in respect of each such liability is not entitled to have recourse to any other Portfolio's assets.
+• the negative element is that the person in respect of each such liability is not entitled to have recourse to any other Portfolio's assets.

 One should note that it is possible for the SPC's articles to provide that there will be no overspill of a liability from an insolvent Portfolio to the SPC’s general assets.